-14. Disruptive Items (Radios, Tape Decks, Toys, etc.) School lockers are not secure enough to store portable radios, walkmans, tape recorders, beepers, cellular phones, play back devices, TV sets, CD players, or other expensive items.
+14. Disruptive Items (Phones, Toys, etc.) School lockers are not secure enough to store cellular phones, play back devices, or other expensive items.
 Students who bring these items to school do so at their own risk.
 Use of these items, or any other items, in a manner that disrupts others or interferes with or disturbs the education of the student or others is prohibited.
 Additional restrictions may apply at individual schools regarding the possession or inappropriate use of frisbees, hackeysacks, skateboards, basketballs, and other toys, electronic devices, or game equipment.